Calgary Dentist Explains What Causes Sensitive Teeth

 Anything irritating the nerve – an acidic diet, which can wear away the tooth structure and cause the nerve to become irritated – that acid can come from sugary drinks; it can come from your diet, like citrus fruits; it can come from things like bulimia or GERD, so if you have a lot of reflux, that can cause issues as well.
 Over-brushing your teeth can also cause sensitivity.
-I had a come in that was using whitening gel on her tooth brush as a toothpaste.
+I had a patient come in that was using whitening gel on her toothbrush as toothpaste.
 Because of this, they basically wore away a good portion of their enamel.
 I always recommend using an extra soft toothbrush and you want to be very gentle when you’re brushing.

 Grinding can cause sensitivity as well.
-Putting excessive force on teeth for long durations of time causes the nerves to become inflamed and they show that their inflamed and unhappy by causing you sensitivity.
-Sometimes some of the restorative work that you’ve had in your mouth, such as fillings, if those come de-bonded – the contact between the filling and the tooth separates – that can cause sensitive teeth as well.
+Putting excessive force on teeth for long durations of time causes the nerves to become inflamed and they show that their inflamed and unhappy by causing your sensitivity.
+Sometimes some of the restorative work that you’ve had in your mouth, such as fillings, if those come de-bonded – the contact between the filling and the tooth separates – can cause sensitive teeth as well.

 If you or a loved one is experiencing tooth sensitive teeth, Contact Inglewood Family Dental to arrange your consultation and let us help identify the root cause.
 We offer flexible financing options and follow the new Alberta dental fee guide to help make treatments accessible on any budget.
 Contact us today, we look forward to putting a smile on your face!